gearglow/ReptiliaWithATwist/The List.md

 "You asked Destiny that yourself, before coming back," Janet said.
 "You're a pivot point in the time-stream, and so are ideally-placed to change things."

 "Oh.
-Wait, Destiny's a _person?_"
+Wait a minute, Destiny's a _person?_"

 "Yup!"
 Janet replied.
-"And Eleanor is right -- Destiny really does rock the Little Black Dress.
+"Well, _personification,_ really.
+And Eleanor is right -- Destiny really does rock the Little Black Dress.
 Reminds me of Posh Spice a bit, actually."

 "Who?"